ivanjedovnicki/ivanjedovnicki.github.io/content/blog/python/multithreading.md

 `24.7099137109999`, which is pretty neat.
 It means that you can run one intensive CPU task and many I/O bound tasks without those tasks suffering much in performance.

+# Conclusion

+Maybe with the current plan of removing the GIL, such considerations will no longer apply.
+Until and if that happens, the GIL is here to stay and understanding its impact is important if you have to write concurrent code.
+To reiterate once more, if your problem is I/O bound, multithreading is a good approach.
+If your problem is CPU bound, multiprocessing is the way to go with one caveat.
+Spawn as many processes as there are available cores.